NetworkBlockDevice/nbd/doc/proto.md

 Once all options are set, the server replies with information about the used export:

-S: size of the export in bytes, 64 bit unsigned int
+S: 64 bits, size of the export in bytes (unsigned)
-S: flags (16 bits unsigned int)
+S: 16 bits, export flags
-S: 124 bytes of zeroes (forgot to remove that, oops)
+S: 124 bytes, zeroes (reserved)

 The reason that the flags field is 16 bits large and not 32 as in the old style of the protocol is that there are now 16 bits of per-export